Blog | Entrepreneurship

 First, the “I must be right” people.
 You know these people: they've got all the answers.
 They're the A students, and when you're having a conversation with them, they say: “yeah, I know all about that,” or “yep, I read that book too.”
 In short, they have to be right at all costs and can be difficult to have ongoing creative conversations with because they have to know all the answers ALL the time.
 That makes it difficult for them to learn (because they “know” everything).
 Being “right” is a must, and it’s their constant mode of operation.

 Second, are the “I must be comfortable” people.
-This is the woman my friend was trying to mentor.
-No matter what he said to encourage her, she wanted to remain comfortable.
-These people dread pushing the limits, they hate stress and are fine living in a perpetual state of mediocrity.
-I’ve met many people like this who, when I approach them with the opportunity to partner, will do nothing despite their initial excitement.
-Comfortability is the most important thing to these people - going outside of their comfort zone is not in their makeup.
+No matter what is said to encourage them, they are unmotivated to move beyond their comfort zone, despite the potential reward.
+These people dread pushing the limits, they hate stress, and are fine living in a perpetual state of mediocrity.
+And despite their initial excitement when presented with a promising opportunity, they’re unlikely to make a move.
+Comfortability is the most important thing to these people; anything otherwise is not in their makeup.

 Third, is “I must be liked.”
 These are people that say whatever they think you want to hear.
 Though they may be popular, they are almost never good for honest, constructive criticism.
 Their driving force is to plant positive perceptions of themselves into others.

 Finally, The “I must win” people.
-This was my friend, who was trying to mentor “I must be comfortable.”
 We know a lot of these people; Donald Trump, Michael Phelps, Robert Kiyosaki, Oprah… You get the point.
 These are people that know what it takes to win, and stop at nothing to do so.

 Let’s dive in.

-I read an article several years ago "When Leaving is the Only Option," published in The Atlantic.
-Author Li Zhou shared the experiences of women who, at the height of their careers in corporate America, had no other option than to leave in order to succeed.
+In the article "When Leaving is the Only Option," author Li Zhou shared the experiences of women who, at the height of their careers in corporate America, had no other option than to leave in order to succeed.

-Zhou shares the stories of a VP veteran in the software industry, Ellen Pao of Kleiner Perkins Caufield & Byers fame, Hollywood stars like Reese Witherspoon, Lena Dunham, Shonda Rhimes, and Eva Longoria, and even a fictional character from a new novel called Opening Bell.
+Zhou shares the stories of a VP veteran in the software industry, Ellen Pao of Kleiner Perkins Caufield & Byers fame, Hollywood stars like Reese Witherspoon, Lena Dunham, Shonda Rhimes, and Eva Longoria, and even a fictional character from the novel called Opening Bell.

 As Zhou writes, "In all of these cases, women are conducting business on their own terms, by circumventing the barriers present in existing systems.
 For some, starting their own companies is the only alternative to hitting the glass ceiling at their current jobs."

-While the conditions many women face in corporate America are wrong and tragic, the outcome of more women-owned firms is no unfortunate byproduct.
+While the conditions many people face in corporate America are wrong and tragic, the outcome of more entrepreneurs is no unfortunate byproduct.
 Indeed, women are not the only ones who leave a company because they feel they can't get ahead or operate in a culture that they want to.

 The prerogative of the entrepreneur to do things her or his way is one of the ultimate benefits of starting your own company!
 And it's something that should be celebrated, not looked at as the regrettable secondary option.